Current Trainings

 Fee: $110

 This course meets the requirements for the State of Maine 15-hour code up-date required with the 2023 NEC code changes.
 The course is delivered completely online and you may start and stop to complete the work at your own pace, by a set final due date.
+There is an instructor available for questions via email.
 Upon completion, you will receive an official certificate from KVCC.
-Students will need to purchase their own copy of the 2023 National Electrical Code book.
+Students will need to purchase their own copy of the 2023 National Electrical Code book to complete the course.

 Grant Funding Available through the Harold Alfond Center for the Advancement of Maine’s Workforce.